Post-MSN Certificate in Nursing Programs

 Clinicals are a crucial part of the Post-MSN Certificate program, providing hands-on experience in a specialized area of nursing.
 These clinical hours allow students to apply theoretical knowledge in real-world healthcare settings under the supervision of experienced professionals.

-• Adult-Gerontology Acute Care Nurse Practitioner (AGACNP): Clinicals involve managing acute and complex health conditions in adult and elderly populations, including emergency care, intensive care, and inpatient hospital settings.
+• Adult-Gerontology Acute Care Nurse Practitioner (AGACNP): Clinicals involve managing acute and complex health conditions in adult and elderly populations, including emergency care, intensive care, and inpatient intensive care hospital settings.

 • Certified Nurse Midwife (CNM): Clinicals focus on women's health, childbirth, and neonatal care, in settings like birthing centers, hospitals, and outpatient care clinics, providing hands-on experience in prenatal, labor and delivery, and postpartum care.